arkivanov/MVIKotlin/docs/view.md

 There is also the [MviView](https://github.com/arkivanov/MVIKotlin/blob/master/mvikotlin/src/commonMain/kotlin/com/arkivanov/mvikotlin/core/view/MviView.kt) interface which is just a combination of both `ViewRenderer` and `ViewEvents` interfaces.
 Again you normally don't need to implement the `MviView` interface directly.
 Instead you can extend the [BaseMviView](https://github.com/arkivanov/MVIKotlin/blob/master/mvikotlin/src/commonMain/kotlin/com/arkivanov/mvikotlin/core/view/BaseMviView.kt) class.

+> ⚠️ If you are using Jetpack Compose then most likely you don't need `MviView` or any of its super types.
+You can observe the `Store` directly in `@Composable` functions.
+See [Compose TodoApp example](https://github.com/JetBrains/compose-jb/tree/master/examples/todoapp) for more information.

 ## Implementing a View

 Let's implement a `View` for the `CalculatorStore` created [here](store.md).
 As always we should first define an interface: